-Born out of founder Kim Oelrich’s desire to improve the coffee scene here in Hong Kong when she first arrived from Australia, Kim & Co is a personal favourite of many of us at the Hive.
+Born out of founder Kim Oelrich’s desire to improve the coffee scene here in Hong Kong when she first arrived from Australia, Kim & Co Café is a personal favourite of many of us at the Hive.
 Known around town for its almost magically creamy lattes, this local spot is also the purveyor of an excellent bacon sandwich.

-Insider tip: You can’t go wrong with any breakfast item really, but the eggs Benedict is a fantastic choice here.
+Insider’s Tip: You can’t go wrong with any breakfast item really, but the eggs Benedict is a fantastic choice here.

 Address: 151-155 Hollywood Rd, Tai Ping Shan

 A cute breakfast joint tucked up in Soho, the Brunch Club is a good shout if you’re looking for a simple, but quality breakfast.
-Offering visitors an exceptional sourdough bread and a smoked salmon eggs Benedict, plus a whole slew of sweet dishes like pancakes and waffles, you’ll feel right at home curled up on one of their cozy armchairs.
+Offering visitors an exceptional sourdough bread and a smoked salmon eggs Benedict, plus a whole slew of sweet dishes like pancakes and waffles, you’ll feel right at home curled up on one of their cosy armchairs.
 With a colourful back wall populated with an assorted range of novels and magazines, it’s a good place to bring your laptop, settle in and get some work done.

-Insider tip: Pop along on a Sunday morning, and treat yourself to a cheeky mimosa along with your brunch.
+Insider’s Tip: Pop along on a Sunday morning, and treat yourself to a cheeky mimosa along with your brunch.